Guatapé is quite possibly the Instagrammable destination on the planet.

 I remember seeing a photo of Guatapé somewhere on the internet, and being so awed that I immediately added it into my list of places to go in Colombia.
 How could I resist a trip to such a photogenic spot?
 I could practically feel my camera itching to jump out of my bag and get snapping.

 Now that I’ve finally had the chance to visit the town of Guatapé, I can confirm that it is just as pretty in real life as it appears in photos!
-If you’re planning a trip to this picturesque Colombian destination, here are all the deets on a day trip to Guatapé from Medellin.
+If you’re planning a trip to this picturesque Colombian destination, here are all the details on a day tour to Guatapé from Medellin.

 Our Guatapé day trip was with Tours Guatape.
 You can reserve your spot online any time up until the day before the tour.

 This particular tour was a large group tour on a full size bus.
 While I generally prefer more intimate, smaller group tours, I actually didn’t mind the group size in this case as the tour was dirt cheap and included breakfast and lunch.
 I definitely thought it was excellent value for money.

 The bus also wasn’t packed with seniors as most large group tours are.
 I think older people tend not to travel to Colombia because of the historical reputation of it being a “dangerous” place (BTW – it’s not!).
 There were plenty of other people around our age taking the tour – we enjoyed chatting to a bunch of Americans in their 20s and 30s over breakfast.